Dynamics of dissipative Landau-Zener transitions in an anisotropic three-level system: Acknowledgments

 \section{Acknowledgments}

 The authors would also thank Dr. Kewei Sun and Xia Yang for useful discussion.
 Support from Nanyang Technological University ``URECA" Undergraduate Research Programme and the Singapore Ministry of Education Academic Research Fund Tier 1 (Grant No. RG87/20) is gratefully acknowledged.
+M. F. G. acknowledges support from the Hangzhou Dianzi University through startup funding.